MathBorgess/hardware_studies/README.md

 ## Getting Started

+Download the Icarus, the Verilog compiler and simulator, from [here](https://bleyer.org/icarus/).
+You will need to install this in order to run the tests.
 To run the tests, simply type `./test.sh` in your terminal.
 This will compile the Verilog code and run the simulation.

 ## Understanding Verilog